East Hills railway line: Rail Clearways

 An additional platform and turn-back track was completed at Revesby as part of the Rail Clearways Program.
 From October 2009 it replaced East Hills as the primary turn-back point for local all-stations services on the line.

 A second Rail Clearways project involved quadruplicating the section of track between Kingsgrove and Revesby.
 This enables express services between the Campbelltown area and the city to operate separately from local services between Revesby and the city.
 The new tracks opened on 15 April 2013.
 Regional trains heading southwest to Canberra, Melbourne and Griffith from Sydney Central began to use the East Hills line to travel through metropolitan Sydney, instead of the Main Southern railway line through Strathfield railway station.

+Rail Services Improvement Program

+Formerly called More Trains, More Services (MTMS), the program comprises a number of projects across the Sydney Trains network to increase reliability.

+As part of this, in 2022, two crossovers at the former end of quadruplication at Beverly Hills were removed.

+Services

+The line is currently used by the following services: